National Center for Computational Sciences: Ewok (2006–2011)

 Ewok was an Intel-based InfiniBand cluster running Linux.
 The system was provided as an end-to-end resource for center users.
 It was used for workflow automation for jobs running from the Jaguar supercomputer and for advanced data analysis.
 The system contained 81 nodes.
 Each node contained two 3.4 GHz Pentium IV processors, a 3.4 GHz Intel Xeon central processing unit (CPU), and 6 GB of memory.
 An additional node contained 4 dual-core AMD processors and 64 GB of memory.
 The system was configured with a 13 TB Lustre file system for scratch space.

 Eugene (2008–2011)

 Eugene was a 27-teraflop IBM Blue Gene/P System operated by NCCS.
 It provided approximately 45 million processor-hours yearly for ORNL staff and for the promotion of research collaborations between ORNL and its core university partner members.

-The system consisted of 2,048 850Mhz IBM quad-core 450d PowerPC processors and 2 GB of memory per each node.
+The system consisted of 2,048 850 Mhz IBM quad-core 450d PowerPC processors and 2 GB of memory per each node.
 Eugene had 64 I/O nodes; each submitted job was required to use at least one I/O node.
 This means that each job consumed a minimum of 32 nodes per execution.

 Eugene was officially decommissioned in October 2011.
 However, on December 13 of the same year, a portion of Eugene’s hardware was donated to Argonne Leadership Computing Facility (ALCF) at Argonne National Laboratory.